For 2014, SBI is scheduled from May 27 - July 31, with no classes on July 4, in observance of Independence Day.

 Tuition for SBI '14 is $9,500 and includes books, the use of a financial calculator, the use of a laptop computer if needed, and a subscription to the Wall Street Journal.
 For students accepted into the program, a non-refundable deposit of $500 is required upon enrollment; this deposit is applied against the program's tuition.
-Additional charges apply if you choose to live on campus.
-The cost of room and board (meals) for SBI '14 is approximately $3,000.
-The meal plan includes 19 meals/week and $50 in points for the 10 week period.
+Additional charges apply if students choose to live on campus.

 There is no financial aid available through SBI.
 Questions concerning additional grants and loans through PELL, Parents PLUS or other funding sources should be addressed to the Office of Financial Assistance.
 Students from institutions other than Villanova University should contact their respective financial assistance office.

-The SBI application can be completed online or downloaded and mailed with your transcript, essay, and resume.
-SBI employs rolling admissions, so you will learn your status shortly after we receive your complete application package (beginning in mid-January).
+The SBI application can be completed online or downloaded and mailed with the applicant's transcript, essay, and resume.
+SBI employs rolling admissions, so applicants will have acceptance status shortly after the complete application package is received (beginning in mid-January).
 Enrollment is limited so applying early is strongly encouraged.

-You must be in good academic standing at your institution and have successfully completed, or be in the process of completing, your freshman year (generally 30 credits).
-While there is not a minimum GPA requirement for admission, a holistic review of credentials is conducted and students must demonstrate a strong academic history in order to be considered for the program.
+Interested students must be in good academic standing at his/her home institution and have successfully completed, or be in the process of completing, freshman year (generally 30 credits).
+While there is not a minimum GPA requirement for admission, a holistic review of credentials is conducted, and students must demonstrate a strong academic history in order to be considered for the program.

-Application decisions will be sent to students via email and hard copy notification - to your permanent address - typically within two weeks of submitting all requested application materials.
+Application decisions will be sent to students via email and hard copy notification - to permanent addresses - typically within two weeks of submitting all requested application materials.

 Villanova students who successfully complete SBI earn a business minor.
 Students from other universities earn an SBI certificate.
-In both cases, your SBI experience will broaden your skill set, strengthen your academic foundation, build your professional confidence, improve your problem solving and decision making skills, and serve as an impressive credential on your resume.
+In both cases, the SBI experience will broaden skill sets, strengthen academic foundations, build professional confidence, improve problem solving and decision making skills, and serve as an impressive credential on resumes.

 Absolutely!
 The Summer Business Institute is open to qualified students from any accredited school or university located in the United States or abroad*.
 SBI can also help recent non-business graduates gain business insights that can help them be more productive in their first job. *Note: International students must be matriculated in a full-time course of study at a U.S. institution prior to applying to SBI.